-If a chip returns incorrect cryptographic results then this may allow a DFA attack, see section 5.4.
-Other consequences are described under general perturbation effects in section 5.3.
+If a chip returns incorrect cryptographic results then this may allow a DFA attack, see section Error!
+Reference source not found.
+Other consequences are described under general perturbation effects in section Error!
+Reference source not found.

 5.3 Perturbation Attacks